 The installation consists of a plinth on which sits a model house made of cardboard.
-The plinth houses and hides the necessary technical equipment and is tethered to an Oculus Rift headset.
+The plinth houses hides the necessary technical equipment and is tethered to an Oculus Rift headset.

 The public is invited to put on the headset.
-On doing so they find themselves back in reconstructed exhibition space with the plinth and house exactly where they are in the physical world.
+After doing so they find themselves back in reconstructed exhibition space with the plinth and house exactly where they are in the physical world.
 However in this alternate reality objects don’t behave as they would in real life.

-Through the act of examining the participant can pass between the models interior and exterior.
+Through the act of examining, the participant can pass between the models interior and exterior.
 The interiors are worlds in themselves with surreal semi-narrative sequences that the participant can interact with.

 Whilst the virtual space can only truly be experienced by the participant, other observers in the gallery can engage with them through a set of images and sounds that relate to their journey.
 Cameras provide a feedback loop between the real and virtual worlds.

 The installation has been featured in the Herrick Gallery Mayfair and selected for Zealous X festival.
+Press

 We were funded by the arts commission within a budget of £15,000 which included all development and equipment.